Top U.S. Capitol security officials apologize for 'failings' in Jan. 6 attack | Law-Order

 "I am here to offer my sincerest apologies on behalf of the Department," said Yolanda Pittman, the acting chief of Capitol Police, according to a prepared statement for the U.S. House of Representatives' Appropriations Committee.
 "The Department failed to meet its own high standards as well as yours," she added.

+"That was the directive they were given," Ryan said, adding that once a lockdown was ordered at the Capitol and adjacent buildings, it was not fully enforced.
+"You still had people blowing in and out ... that whole entire thing needs to be reviewed," said Ryan, who chairs a House Appropriations subcommittee that oversees U.S. Capitol Police and its funding.

+Ryan emphasized that a series of investigations were still in early stages, with many unanswered questions.
+He said the force's budgets will be reviewed, noting that officers did not have enough riot gear and other equipment to deal with the mob.
+Public hearings are expected.

-Pittman said many of the officers are suffering from post-traumatic stress disorder after the Jan.
-6 assault in which five people died, including one Capitol police officer.
+Pittman said many of the officers suffer from post-traumatic stress disorder after the assault in which five people died, including one Capitol police officer.
 Pittman said the death of a second officer was indirectly linked.
 She and Timothy Blodgett, the acting U.S. House of Representatives' sergeant at arms, said security officials were working to do more to boost protection of the U.S. Capitol, the seat of government.

 Pro-Trump supporters stormed the building following Trump's urgings at a rally near the White House to go to the Capitol.
-Trump was impeached by the House on a charge of incitement and the trial in the Senate is scheduled for February.
-The then-chiefs of the Capitol Police and House sergeant at arms stepped down.
+Trump was subsequently impeached by the House on a charge of incitement and the trial in the Senate is scheduled to begin the week of Feb.
+8. The then-chief of the Capitol Police and House and Senate sergeants at arms stepped down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)